faucetsdn/udmi/docs/registrar.md

 * Devices not found in the target registry are automatically created.
 * Existing device registy entries are unblocked and updated with the new configuration.
 * Various intermediate and summary files are written to the site directory.
-Typically, these can be safely comitted to source control as they are deterministic.
+Typically, these can be safely committed to source control as they are deterministic.

 ## Device Metadata & Keys